 6. Gastritis

-Gastritis is an inflammation of the lining of the stomach, and it can cause sharp pain in the left upper quadrant.
-Other symptoms associated with gastritis include a burning sensation in the esophagus, nausea, slow digestion or a feeling of fullness, and frequent burping.
+Gastritis is an inflammation of the lining of the stomach.
+In addition to pain, other symptoms associated with gastritis include a burning sensation in the esophagus, nausea, slow digestion or a feeling of fullness, and frequent burping.

 This inflammation can be caused by medications that aggravate the stomach lining (like anti-inflammatories), excessive alcohol intake, or an infection of H. pylori bacteria.
 Learn more about the symptoms of gastritis, and check-out our online quiz to assess whether you are at risk for this condition.